 - Shell Pasta

-TIP: To get more flavor from your pasta be sure to salt your pasta water.
-Italians will say the water should “taste like the sea!”
+To get more flavor from your pasta don't skip the salting of the pasta water.
+Italians will say the water should "taste like the sea!"
 In case that helps.
 The salt will give your pasta more flavor.

-TIP: If serving this to children I use the sweet Italian sausage and serve red pepper flakes on the side.
+- If serving this to children I use the sweet Italian sausage and serve the red pepper flakes on the side.
 Since this dish is really great with a little bit of a kick, but sometimes that can really turn off the kids from trying new things!

 - But if spiciness is not an issue, then use the hot Italian sausage, and you'll have the "heat" already baked into the dish.

-Remove sausage with a slotted spoon once it’s cooked through.
+Remove the sausage with a slotted spoon once it's cooked through.
 Allow the sausage to drain on paper towels and either use it right away or transfer it to a container and place it in the refrigerator.

 Add in the sausage and the baby broccoli and cook the broccoli just for 1-2 mins until bright green.
 You don't want to overcook it or it will lose its color along with a lot of its nutrients!